Treatment

 Medication is a necessary part of treatment for most people with lupus.

-Because of the changing character of lupus, the type and amount of drugs may be changed often.
-Changing how much medicine you take or how often you take it is a decision to be made only after talking with your doctor, however.
-Changing the schedule on your own, or not taking any drug your doctor has prescribed, could have harmful effects.
+Because of the changing character of lupus the type and amount of drugs may be changed often.
+Changing how much medicine you take or how often you take it is a decision to be made only after talking with your doctor however.
+Changing the schedule on your own or not taking any drug your doctor has prescribed could have harmful effects.
 It will also make it more difficult for your doctor to evaluate the course of your disease and the effectiveness of the medication.
-If you start taking a drug without medical advice, it could cause you harm, either by interacting with other medications prescribed for you, or by causing side effects which might even mimic some of the symptoms of your lupus.
+If you start taking a drug without medical advice it could cause you harm either by interacting with other medications prescribed for you or by causing side effects which might even mimic some of the symptoms of your lupus.

 Aspirin and other anti-inflammatory drugs

 Aspirin is sometimes the only medication the doctor will prescribe.
-Because aspirin is commonly used for minor problems, you may not think it is special enough.
-However, aspirin is more than a painkiller.
-It is also an anti-inflammatory drug, which makes it helpful in treating the joint discomfort of lupus.
+Because aspirin is commonly used for minor problems you may not think it is special enough.
+However aspirin is more than a painkiller.
+It is also an anti-inflammatory drug which makes it helpful in treating the joint discomfort of lupus.
 But it can only do its job if you take it exactly as directed.
-This may mean taking it at regular internals, and often in large doses.
+This may mean taking it at regular internals and often in large doses.

 Some people are bothered by stomach problems when taking high doses of aspirin.
 One way to lessen this problem is to take the tablets with a meal or with milk.
 You might try using enteric-coated aspirin tablets.
 These do not dissolve until they have passed through the stomach.
 Another approach is to take antacids about one-half hour after meals and at bedtime to help protect the lining of your stomach.

 Non-steroidal anti-inflammatory drugs (NSAIDs) have properties similar to aspirin.
-Some examples of brand name NSAIDs are Clinoril, Feldene, Indocin, Meclomen, Motrin, Rufen, Nalfon, Naprosyn, Orudis and Tolectin.
-In addition to these prescription-only medications, ibuprofen may be obtained over-the-counter.
-For some people, these drugs may be more effective or better tolerated than aspirin.
-They all have the potential for causing stomach irritation, and some may cause specific side effects such as dizziness or diarrhea.
-Some NSAIDs are quite long-acting, which may be an important consideration in finding a regimen that compliments your lifestyle.
+Some examples of brand name NSAIDs are Clinoril Feldene Indocin Meclomen Motrin Rufen Nalfon Naprosyn Orudis and Tolectin.
+In addition to these prescription-only medications ibuprofen may be obtained over-the-counter.
+For some people these drugs may be more effective or better tolerated than aspirin.
+They all have the potential for causing stomach irritation and some may cause specific side effects such as dizziness or diarrhea.
+Some NSAIDs are quite long-acting which may be an important consideration in finding a regimen that compliments your lifestyle.

 Aspirin and most NSAIDs can damage the liver.
 NSAIDs may also cause an alteration in kidney function.
-Usually, however, the damage can be reversed when the medication is stopped or given in smaller doses.
+Usually however the damage can be reversed when the medication is stopped or given in smaller doses.

 Antimalarial drugs

 Some doctors prescribe drugs similar to quinine which are used to treat malaria.
 The most commonly used antimalarial drug in lupus is Plaquenil.
-There is no known relationship between lupus and malaria, and no one knows just how the antimalarial drugs work in lupus.
-They are, however, helpful in treating discoid lupus and some of the manifestations of systemic lupus, especially fever, joint pains and pleuritis (inflammation of the lining of the lungs).
+There is no known relationship between lupus and malaria and no one knows just how the antimalarial drugs work in lupus.
+They are however helpful in treating discoid lupus and some of the manifestations of systemic lupus especially fever joint pains and pleuritis (inflammation of the lining of the lungs).
 These drugs increase resistance to sun exposure and can help to prevent lupus rashes and systemic problems if you are exposed to ultraviolet light.
-The most common side effects are mild nausea, vomiting and diarrhea.
+The most common side effects are mild nausea vomiting and diarrhea.

-Although it is rare, sometimes antimalarial drugs can affect your eyes if taken in large doses for a long time.
-If you are taking these drugs, you need to have regular eye examinations by an ophthalmologist, a medical doctor specializing in eye care.
-If you notice any changes in vision such as blurring or blind spots, contact your doctor right away for advice.
+Although it is rare sometimes antimalarial drugs can affect your eyes if taken in large doses for a long time.
+If you are taking these drugs you need to have regular eye examinations by an ophthalmologist a medical doctor specializing in eye care.
+If you notice any changes in vision such as blurring or blind spots contact your doctor right away for advice.

 Corticosteroids

-Corticosteroids, or cortisone-like drugs, are commonly used in the treatment of severe lupus.
-They are synthetic forms of hormones naturally produced by your adrenal glands, which are located on top of your kidneys.
+Corticosteroids or cortisone-like drugs are commonly used in the treatment of severe lupus.
+They are synthetic forms of hormones naturally produced by your adrenal glands which are located on top of your kidneys.

 Corticosteroids are the strongest anti-inflammatory drugs available.
 They can dramatically reduce pain and inflammation in a matter of hours.
 They also can control many of the signs and symptoms of lupus.

-It is common for a doctor to prescribe high doses of corticosteroids when your lupus is very active, and especially when it affects your kidneys or nervous system.
+It is common for a doctor to prescribe high doses of corticosteroids when your lupus is very active and especially when it affects your kidneys or nervous system.
 Pulse steroids may be prescribed at such times.
-This means that a very high dose of steroid is given directly into the veins, usually every day for a three-day period.
-As the symptoms and abnormal laboratory tests improve, the steroid dose is usually tapered slowly over a period of months.
-For some people, an alternate, or every other day, dose of steroids may be prescribed.
+This means that a very high dose of steroid is given directly into the veins usually every day for a three-day period.
+As the symptoms and abnormal laboratory tests improve the steroid dose is usually tapered slowly over a period of months.
+For some people an alternate or every other day dose of steroids may be prescribed.
 This method of taking steroids may help to decrease some of the side effects of the drug.
-If you have skin rashes, you may be given creams or ointments containing corticosteroids.
+If you have skin rashes you may be given creams or ointments containing corticosteroids.

-Common side effects of the cortisone-like drugs include weight gain, rounding of the face and easy bruising.
+Common side effects of the cortisone-like drugs include weight gain rounding of the face and easy bruising.
 Large doses of corticosteroids may cause mood swings from extreme nervousness and insomnia to depression.
-Other serious effects include the development of fluid retention with swelling of the legs and high blood pressure, the triggering or worsening of diabetes, an increase in the risk of infection and rarely, bleeding from the stomach.
-Use of corticosteroids over a long period of time may lead to thinning of the bones (osteoporosis), and to cataracts.
+Other serious effects include the development of fluid retention with swelling of the legs and high blood pressure the triggering or worsening of diabetes an increase in the risk of infection and rarely bleeding from the stomach.
+Use of corticosteroids over a long period of time may lead to thinning of the bones (osteoporosis) and to cataracts.

-If you are taking these powerful drugs, be sure to inform any doctor or dentist before you have surgery or undergo any other type of stressful procedure.
+If you are taking these powerful drugs be sure to inform any doctor or dentist before you have surgery or undergo any other type of stressful procedure.
 Your body may need more steroids at such times.

 NEVER change your dose of corticosteroids without first discussing it with your doctor.
 Stopping them or changing the dose quickly may make you very ill.